Drug Shortages and Discontinuations

 - See RxFiles Postmenopausal Therapy for more information.
 RxFiles is available through SHIRP.

-Last updated: Aug 13/24
+Last updated: Aug 13, 2024

-Exenatide Injection
+Exenatide injection

 Byetta® 1.2 & 2.4 ml prefilled pens and Bydureon® injection have been discontinued by the manufacturer.
 No other forms or brands of exenatide are available.